 100% wind onboard

-The set of sails are being updated for the season.
+The set of sails is being updated for the season.
 Our partner North Sails at their loft in Stockholm is now adjusting the reefs on the main sail while we are waiting for the solar cells to be delivered and attached.
 In meantime they are also preparing and producing new sails up front:

 ROLLING FURLING JIB – 16 SQM